trailofbits/ctf/forensics/README.md

 If working with QR codes (2D barcodes), also check out the qrtools module for Python.
 You can decode an image of a QR code with less than 5 lines of Python.
 Of course, if you just need to decode one QR code, any smartphone will do.

 ### Filesystems analysis

-* Strategies for finding a needle in a haystack of data
-* the `tree` command for a quick look at directory structure
+Occasionally, a CTF forensics challenge consists of a full disk image, and the player needs to have a strategy for finding a needle (the flag) in this haystack of data.
+Triage, in computer forensics, refers to the ability to quickly narrow down what to look at.
+Without a strategy, the only option is looking at everything, which is time-prohibitive (not to mention exhausting).

 Example of mounting a CD-ROM filesystem image:
 ```